michael2012z/BitBible/markdown/KJV/files/Ps.md

 7. For they have devoured Jacob, and laid waste his dwelling place.

-8. O remember not against us former iniquities: let thy tender mercies speedily prevent us: for we are brought very low.former…: or, the iniquities of them that were before us
+8. O remember not against us former iniquities: let thy tender mercies speedily prevent us: for we are brought very low.

 9. Help us, O God of our salvation, for the glory of thy name: and deliver us, and purge away our sins, for thy name’s sake.

-10. Wherefore should the heathen say, Where is their God? let him be known among the heathen in our sight by the revenging of the blood of thy servants which is shed.revenging: Heb. vengeance
+10. Wherefore should the heathen say, Where is their God? let him be known among the heathen in our sight by the revenging of the blood of thy servants which is shed.

-11. Let the sighing of the prisoner come before thee; according to the greatness of thy power preserve thou those that are appointed to die;thy…: Heb. thine armpreserve…: Heb. reserve the children of death
+11. Let the sighing of the prisoner come before thee; according to the greatness of thy power preserve thou those that are appointed to die;

 12. And render unto our neighbours sevenfold into their bosom their reproach, wherewith they have reproached thee, O Lord.

-13. So we thy people and sheep of thy pasture will give thee thanks for ever: we will shew forth thy praise to all generations.to all…: Heb. to generation and generation
+13. So we thy people and sheep of thy pasture will give thee thanks for ever: we will shew forth thy praise to all generations.

 ## Psalms 80

-1. To the chief Musician upon Shoshannim–eduth, A Psalm of Asaph.Give ear, O Shepherd of Israel, thou that leadest Joseph like a flock; thou that dwellest between the cherubims, shine forth.of: or, for
+1. To the chief Musician upon Shoshannim–eduth, A Psalm of Asaph.Give ear, O Shepherd of Israel, thou that leadest Joseph like a flock; thou that dwellest between the cherubims, shine forth.

-2. Before Ephraim and Benjamin and Manasseh stir up thy strength, and come and save us.come…: Heb. come for salvation to us
+2. Before Ephraim and Benjamin and Manasseh stir up thy strength, and come and save us.

 3. Turn us again, O God, and cause thy face to shine; and we shall be saved.

-4. O Lord God of hosts, how long wilt thou be angry against the prayer of thy people?be…: Heb. smoke
+4. O Lord God of hosts, how long wilt thou be angry against the prayer of thy people?

 5. Thou feedest them with the bread of tears; and givest them tears to drink in great measure.